Adaptive sampling accelerates the hybrid deviational particle simulations: Conclusion and discussion

 \item Employing the mixture discrepancy in place of the star discrepancy as the uniformity measure accelerates the reconstruction of the adaptive piecewise constant approximation in \cite{Li2016}.
 The mixture discrepancy has an explicit expression and no external solver is required.

 \end{itemize} Owing to the above two improvements, the proposed HDP-AS method successfully reduces the computational cost of the HDP method.
+The same idea could be applied to other sampling tasks, provided that each part of the function to be sampled has already been represented by multiple particle sets (e.g., in this work, the $Q(f_p,m)$ and $Q(f_n,m)$ in $\Delta m_k(\bv)_{\pm}$ are represented by particle sets $\mathbb{M}^{+}_k$ and $\mathbb{M}^{-}_k$ in Eq.~\eqref{Wk}).
 There remain some aspects to be explored, such as the error analysis of HDP-AS, the application to practical problems in higher dimensions, and whether more efficient uniformity measure manner can further accelerate the reconstruction of the adaptive piecewise constant approximation.